Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

 the continuous morphism of $\calO_S$ algebras defined by $\otimes_{a\in A}f_a \mapsto \otimes_{b\in B}\prod_{a\in A_b} f_a$.
 We notice that this map extends to a map that we denote by the same symbol

-where $\nabla(A)$ is the big diagonal, the union of all possible diagonals (in our convention $\nabla(A)=\nabla(id_A))$.
-We denote by the same symbol also the analougous morphism in the case of the rings $\pbarOm A$.
+where $\nabla(A)$ is the big diagonal, the union of all possible diagonals (see Section \ref{sssez:art2notazionidiagonali} for the convention about diagonals).
+We denote by the same symbol also the analogous morphism in the case of the rings $\pbarOm A$.